AkmalArifin/synapsis-challenge/README.md

   ]
   ```
 ### 10. POST /orders
-Create an orders by cart id
+Create an orders by cart id.
+After create an order, all the cart items that inside cart id will be automatically deleted.

 - **URL**: `/orders`
 - **Method**: `POST`